phislipe/qr-code-component/README.md

 After much refactoring, I was able to make the QR code card stay centered on the page using less code.

-Also pretend to look more into `box-shadow`, since I'm not really happy with what it is right now.

 ### Useful resources

 - [Stack Overflow](https://stackoverflow.com/questions/396145/how-can-i-vertically-center-a-div-element-for-all-browsers-using-css) - This 13-year-old post helped me figure out how to center a div vertically.
 At first, I was using three divs to be able to center one of them vertically.
 After reading through it, I made it work properly with `flexbox`(a much simpler solution).